Best Area to Stay in Paris: Le Marais

 WHAT TO PACK FOR PARIS

-COMFORTABLE SHOES.
+COMFORTABLE WHITE LEATHER SNEAKERS.
 You will likely (hopefully) be doing a lot of walking so this is very important!
 My very favorite are M. Gemi’s white leather sneakers.
 I literally never travel anywhere without them.
-Click here to see latest prices and use code “CHRISTIE40” for $40 off your first pair.
+Click here to see latest prices.

 LIGHTWEIGHT TRAVEL CARDIGAN.
 Barefoot Dreams’ circle cardigan is honestly one of the best travel-related purchase I have made.
 So warm and absolutely necessary, I’ve brought mine on every single trip since purchasing it.
 Also great for transit days and hotel lounging!
 Click here to see the latest prices.

 CONVERTER ADAPTER.
 This one is universal and works no matter where you’re going so it’s a must.
 When going to the EU I also bring along this very inexpensive 6 pack so that I have extras.
 So much to charge these days!
 Need other recommendations?
 Click here to see 20 Must Have Travel Products from Amazon Prime.

 MAKEUP.
 My recommendations for travel specifically are: